ankushdesai/JPFExamples/README.md

-To run each test, add the corresponding class path `jpf-core.classpath` inside `jpf.properties` .
-For example, to run `ConcurrentListTest`, add `../ConcurrentList/build/test`, and inside `ConcurrentList` folder, do `ant test`.
+- To invoke jpf on each example file, simply do `ant test`.